soldier bench pressing in the field with a spotter during tactical fitness training

 Low Readiness Days

-Keep any loaded work light and submaximal
+• Keep any loaded work light and submaximal

 This doesn't mean avoiding hard days, it means placing them intelligently based on the state of the system.
 Over a training week the bands self-organize: you stack quality work onto the days you can use it and let the low days do their actual job, which is recovery.
 Athletes who program this way don't train less, they train cleaner, and the hard sessions hit harder because they aren't buried under accumulated fatigue.

-The Neuroscience Behind Fitness vs. Readiness
+Why Does Readiness Drop?
+The Nervous System Behind Fitness vs. Readiness

 From a physiological standpoint, readiness tracks how the nervous system is being modulated.
 Sustained stress shifts autonomic balance toward sympathetic dominance and blunts the efficiency with which motor units recruit and fire, which directly degrades force production, coordination, and the cleanness of skilled movement.
 This is why a fit athlete can feel strong in theory and sluggish in practice on a low day.
 Long hours, psychological load, and disrupted sleep all feed the same channel, suppressing output even when the muscles and energy systems are fully built.
 Balancing stress against genuine recovery is what reopens that channel and lets fitness actually express itself.